ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/project/index.md

 ### 2. Exploratory Data Analysis
 add heat map here and some graphs
 ### 3. Model Development
 The flowchart below indicates the architecture of our neural network we used in this project.
-We used a combination of Linear and Non-Linear layers.
+We used a combination of Linear and Non-Linear layers, and the final output of the model was as tuple predicting latitude and longitude of the wildfires.

 ![Layers of Model Functions](model.png)